FRBNY-DSGE/SMC.jl/README.md

 Frank Schorfheide's [website](https://sites.sas.upenn.edu/schorf/pages/bayesian-estimation-dsge-models).

-Comments and suggestions are welcome, and best submitted as either an issue or a pull request to this branch. :pray:
+Comments and suggestions are welcome, and best submitted as either an issue or a pull request to this branch. :okay_hand: